the-pudding/svelte-starter/README.md

 ```

 * `canTab.js`: enable/disable tabbing on child elements.
+* `checkOverlap.js`: Label overlapping detection.
+Loops through selection of nodes and adds a class to the ones that are overlapping.
+Once one is hidden it ignores it.
 * `focusTrap.js`: Enable a keyboard focus trap for modals and menus.
 * `inView.js`: detect when an element enters or exits the viewport.
 * `resize.js`: detect when an element is resized.